 Fleet services has fully re-opened with a brand new building after the previous fire damage.

-Catering: Burger King, Chopstix Noodle Bar, Harry Ramsden's, KFC, PizzaExpress, Starbucks, Subway, The Good Breakfast, Ben & Jerry's, Krispy Kreme, Starbucks on the Go, Tango Ice Blast, Starbucks Drive Thru
+Catering: Burger King, Chopstix Noodle Bar, KFC, PizzaExpress, Pret A Manger, Starbucks, Subway, The Good Breakfast, f'real Milkshakes, Jolly Rancher Slush, Krispy Kreme, Rollover, Starbucks on the Go, The Good Bakery, Starbucks Drive Thru

 Shops: Little Waitrose & Partners, Waitrose & Partners, WHSmith

-plus north-eastbound only: Tesla Supercharger Forecourt: Welcome Break Fuel, The Deli, Chicago Town Pizza, f'real Milkshakes, Rollover, Starbucks on the Go, Air1 AdBlue
+plus north-eastbound only: Tesla Supercharger 150kW CCS Forecourt: Welcome Break, The Good Bakery, f'real Milkshakes, Rollover, Starbucks on the Go, LPG (Calor)

 This information is provided to us by third parties.
 You should always check with staff on site.